Send the link below via email or IMCopy

 If you would rather write your response as a Google Doc or record it as an Audio Podcast that is fine as well.

-To document evidence of your understanding of Film Studies content analysis as a Video/ Podcast/ Text post for partial P1 criteria
+To document evidence of your understanding of visual story-telling as practice for your upcoming project

 Post an Announcement in the new FILM JOURNALIST Classroom